-We have fully drawn on our SBA-guaranteed debentures and, absent changes to legislation or regulation, may not make borrowings in excess of their aggregate \$192.2 million of SBA-guaranteed debentures outstanding as of September 30, 2014.
-We also have approximately \$113.4 million of 2014 Notes outstanding as of September 30, 2014.
-In addition, on October 17, 2014, we entered into the Credit Facility that provides for borrowings of up to \$50 million on a revolving basis and may be increased up to \$150 million pursuant to its "accordion" feature.
+We have fully drawn on our SBA-guaranteed debentures and, absent changes to legislation or regulation, may not make borrowings in excess of their aggregate \$192.2 million of SBA-guaranteed debentures outstanding as of June 30, 2014.
+In addition, we have approximately \$113.4 million of 2014 Notes outstanding as of June 30, 2014.
 If we are unable to secure additional debt financing on commercially reasonable terms, our liquidity could be reduced significantly.
-If we are unable to repay amounts outstanding under our SBA-guaranteed debentures, the 2014 Notes, the Credit Facility or under any other debt facilities we may obtain and are declared in default or are unable to renew or refinance these facilities, we may not be able to operate our business in the normal course.
+If we are unable to repay amounts outstanding under our SBA-guaranteed debentures or our 2014 Notes or under any debt facilities we may obtain and are declared in default or are unable to renew or refinance these facilities, we may not be able to operate our business in the normal course.
 These situations may arise due to circumstances that we may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, another economic downturn or an operational problem that affects third parties or us, and could materially damage our business.